• Next -> The first ending sequence.

 Their hands part on a black background.

 In the back-to-back image, the background has returned to a single rose.
 The theme song “even if we are separated” line is here.
 They have in some way recognized their togetherness, but they still suffer illusions about each other.
+Facing apart suggests that they are misleading each other.
+The two heads-together images above show movement together, and the movement continued, but in this shot the two are moving apart again—Utena is drawing downward and Anthy upward.
+I suppose that Utena is pushed down (berated by teachers and so on), and Anthy is accepted (Akio loves her).

 Above, they were born together, then separated, then brought together again (at the Academy).
 Here they hold hands, then are separated.
 The separating hands image repeats in episode 23 just before Utena says “you can’t stop being the Rose Bride”; the only difference is that in episode 23 it has fainter sparkles.
 At the start of the Apocalypse Saga, they hold hands in bed.
 Then Akio emotionally separates the two and they stop holding hands.
 At the end of the show, they repeat joining and separating hands.